dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/using-custom-aliases.md

 #### Ambiguous database identifiers

 Using aliases, it's possible to accidentally create models with ambiguous identifiers.
-Given the following two models, dbt would attempt to create two views with _exactly_ the same names in the database (ie. `sessions`):
+Given the following two models, dbt would attempt to create two <Term id="view">views</Term> with _exactly_ the same names in the database (ie. `sessions`):

 ```sql
 -- models/snowplow_sessions.sql